koral--/blog/source/2015-01-24-multi-provisioning-profile-support.html.markdown

 We're happy to announce that you can now upload multiple Provisioning Profiles for your app.

-With this you can now **build apps with extensions** as extension targets require a separate bundle id and so a separate Provisioning Profile for that target.
+With this you can **build apps with extensions** as extension targets require a separate bundle id and so a separate Provisioning Profile for that target.

-So far you could build your apps with Wildcard Provisioning Profiles which allows the same file to be use for multiple, different bundle ids but you could not build an app with a Distribution Provisioning Profile where wildcard bundle id is not an option.
+So far you could build your app with a *wildcard development Provisioning Profile* which allows the same file to be used for multiple, different bundle ids but you could not build an app with a Distribution Provisioning Profile where wildcard bundle id is not an option.